gbowerman/gbowerman.github.io/_posts/2023-07-09-Mandarins.md

 ---
 Where are the mandarins?
 Glowing with quiet indignance
 In their suffused chambers,
 Withholding platinum dreams
 And casting blank aspersions heavenward.
-Do not intrude upon the workings of the men without portfolio.
+Do not intrude upon the workings of men without portfolio.

 A certain lady speaks of regret
 And damns her eyes upon injustice as it unfolds.